jmiskovic/arbo/README.md

 * level of detail - user should be able to make some segments as vague, painted in broad strokes, while making other segments sharp and precise

 One additional goal for project is to have full content authoring platform on mobile phone with touch-based interface.
 It makes more sense to build a tool that can be used while away from computer.

-## Current features

-- very slow; unusable for fast-changing scenes
-- inaccurate and non-deterministic rendering
-- cumbersome to create and edit graphics
-- not really interactive yet

 ## Concepts